Cross-Servicing Debt Collection System:

 Disputes cannot be continuously submitted for the same reasons.
 If the same dispute is submitted more than once, the agency's first response is sent back to the debtor.

 Accounts are updated nightly.
-If the POD request is not resolved by DMS, the status will remain "Pending."
-If the Dispute request is not resolved by DMS, the status will remain "Outstanding."
-Once the POD request or Dispute request is resolved by DMS, the status will indicate "Resolved."
+If the POD request is not resolved by Debt Management, the status will remain "Pending."
+If the Dispute request is not resolved by Debt Management, the status will remain "Outstanding."
+Once the POD request or Dispute request is resolved by Debt Management, the status will indicate "Resolved."
 If the debt is returned to the agency for lack of response to either, the status will indicate "Expired."

 If debts have RTA reason code status "Claim Unsubstantiated," please contact the POD/Dispute Branch for assistance.